ssmmyy/POEM/readme.md

 RETAILROCKET:https://www.kaggle.com/retailrocket/ecommerce-dataset

 **Processing code**
-* python DataAfterPrepreprocess.py
+* python MyGCSANpreprocess.py for the length for session greater than 2
+* python preprocess.py for the length for session greater than 1
-* python lastfm_preprocess.py
+* python preprocess_rr.py for RETAILROCKET dataset before above.